Last Updated on January 25, 2026

 By Jim Ferri

 Best of all, it was an exciting and easy road trip to put together.
 If you’re in Paris and are looking for an exciting weekend trip, this may be it.
-In fact, even if you’re heading over for a long weekend, this is a great trip.
+In fact, even if you’re heading over just for a long weekend, this is a great trip.
 (And yes, it is possible to make long weekend trips to Europe from North America.)

-You’ll also find that the roads from Paris to Normandy are modern, well kept and easy to drive on.
+It’s an easy trip since the roads from Paris to Normandy are modern, well kept and easy to drive on.

 From Paris to Normandy With a Little Planning

-Since we wanted to make the best use of our time, we connected in Charlotte, NC, with a 4:45pm American Airlines flight to Paris.
-That put us in CDG at 7:00am, a bit early but it gave us an extra day.
+Since we wanted to make the best use of our time, we flew to Charlotte, NC, to connect with a 4:45pm American Airlines flight to Paris’ Charles de Gaulle Airport.
+That put us in CDG at 7:00am, a bit early but it also gave us an extra day.
 It is something to consider in planning this road trip.
+In addition, the early arrival also allowed us to avoid the crowds, breeze through customs and immigration, and be at the car-rental counter within minutes.
+There, the rental paperwork was completed quickly and we were soon on our way.

 Driving from Paris to Normandy: Make a Stop at Monet’s House in Giverny